 Until 2012, FMCSA had a hard time moving ahead with the e-logging system.
 A breakthrough came when Congress passed MAP-21, a transportation bill that included provision for an ELD mandate to be followed by all commercial motor vehicle drivers and carriers.
 Because of this step, the ELD gained popularity and support from many truck driver associations and other groups.
 This encouraged many truck drivers to install electronic logging devices in their vehicles.

-The December 2015, the ELD mandate was finalized.
+In December 2015, the ELD mandate was finalized.
 But it was introduced in the industry in December of 2017 as OOIDA had launched a legal battle against the mandate.
 However, the mandate found favor in appeal courts as well as the U.S. Supreme court.

 Enforcement of ELD Mandate